xwangm0815/terraform-gcp/README.md

+# Terraform GCP Challenge Root Module

+Pre-Requisites

+1. A Google Cloud Platform account
+2. A GCP Project created for terraform to create GCP resources

-Configure the Project ID of your GCP project to get started
+Configure your Terraform GCP project to get started

-    yourGcpProjectId = Project ID of your GCP project for Terraform to create resouces

 1. Set backend with a pre-existing bucket on Google Cloud Storage (GCS).
 The bucket must exist prior to configuring the backend.
 A backend block cannot refer to named values (like input variables, locals, or data source attributes